 Ndali Lodge is perched on the rim of an extinct volcano which, since its demise, has filled with water to become the breathtaking Lake Nyinambuga – 250 acres in size and 130 metres deep.
 There is a main thatched lodge with spacious sitting room, reception area and dinning room flanked by 8 cottages providing luxurious accommodation for 16 guests.
 The cottages which face west offer a panoramic view of the spectacular ‘Mountains of the Moon’.
 They were designed by Capt.
 Mark Price and are built of local stone and thatch.
 The interiors are imaginatively and comfortably furnished where the decor emphasis in on the use local materials.

 Mihingo Lodge is a peaceful and exclusive retreat adjacent to Lake Mburo National Park.
 It features ten rooms which are built on wooden platforms with stilts, covered by a thatched roof.
 Suspended under the thatched roof is a spacious and comfortable tent equipped with en-suite bathrooms with stunning views, including hot and cold running water, showers, and flush loos.
 From the dining and pool area, guests can enjoy the view of a westward oriented valley and its stunning evening sunsets over Lake Mburo National Park.

 Sipi River Lodge

-This is home to a series of three spectacular waterfalls, some of the best Arabica coffee in the world, classic mountain biking and beautiful sunsets!
+Sipi Falls is home to a series of three spectacular waterfalls, some of the best Arabica coffee in the world, world class mountain biking and beautiful sunsets!
+Sipi falls sits just outside Mount Elgon National Park which is the home of an incredible number of bird species as well as being the largest volcanic base in the world.
 The Lodge is set amongst 17 acres of private grounds, which include the 80m Kapsurur Falls (the second of the three Sipi waterfalls), several caves and peaceful gardens to explore.